lucmayor/shinebot/docs/utilbot.md

 ```
-	!do homework by friday
+	!do homework by friday (yes)
-	!do homework by 3pm
+	!do homework by 3pm (yes)
-	!do homework by next friday
+	!do homework by next friday (YES)
-	!do homework by the 3rd
+	!do homework by the 3rd (yes)

+	(KINDA, DATE IS OFF CUZ OF UTC)
-	!do homework by 2024-03-25
+	!do homework by 2024-03-25 (yes)
-	!do homework by 03-25
+	!do homework by 03-25 (yes)
-	!do homework by march 3rd
+	!do homework by march 3rd (yes)
-	!do shit by friday
-	!do shit by next friday
-	!do shit by feb 2nd
-	!do shit by 2025-02-02
-	!do shit by 02-02

-	!do shit by the 4th
-	!do shit by monday
+	!do homework by march 3

 	the
 	this